Albert-Health/qa-demo/readme.md

 # Quality Assurance Engineer Challenge - Java

 ## Problem Description:
 Test a RESTful API for a patient management system.
-The codebase can be found at this [GitHub repository](URL).
+The codebase can be found at this GitHub repository

 ## Requirements:
 1. Clone the repository and set up the application.